catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 Catalyst Cloud is a cloud computing platform, based entirely in New Zealand.

 Catalyst Cloud was built with the open source project, `OpenStack`_.
-OpenStack is a piece of software that allows users like yourself to rent servers.
-You can rent things such as storage space, compute capacity, or internet access.
+OpenStack is a piece of software that allows users like yourself to provision servers.
+Provisioning is similar to renting.
+You can provision things such as storage space, compute capacity, or internet access.
 The building blocks you need to run a business's applications.

 .. _`OpenStack`: https://www.openstack.org/software/

-OpenStack gives you the ability to rent exactly what you need, without wastefully renting capacity you don't need, by allowing you to change how much you're renting quickly, easily, and automatically, through a variety of tools.
+OpenStack gives you the ability to provision exactly what you need, without wastefully provisioning capacity you don't need, by allowing you to change how much you're provisioning quickly, easily, and automatically, through a variety of tools.

 .. image:: assets/access_methods.png

-To rent resources on Catalyst Cloud, you provision services.
+To obtain resources on Catalyst Cloud, you provision services.
 Catalyst Cloud services are pieces of hardware and software that we have in one of our data centres, that we make easy and convenient to use by controlling them with OpenStack.